 These Rules shall apply to any project for which the LAFCO, or any District, Agency, and Department, which is governed by the LAFCO is the lead agency.
 The provisions contained herein are not intended to replace either the terms of CEQA or the terms of the accompanying Guidelines.
-In the event that any of the following rules or procedures conflict with the provisions of CEQA or the Guidelines, the provisions of CEQA or the Guidelines shall control.
+In the event that any of the following rules or procedures conflict with the provisions of CEQA or the Guidelines shall control.